Advancing Distributed AC Optimal Power Flow for Integrated Transmission-Distribution Systems: Conclusions Outlook

 \section{Conclusions \& Outlook}

-The present paper proposes a novel \acrshort{aladincor} algorithm for efficiently solving the distributed AC \acrshort{opf} problem of generic \acrshort{itd} systems regarding complex topology.
-The rigorous proof shows that the proposed \acrshort{aladincor} with additional compensation step can maintain a locally quadratic convergence rate, ensuring its efficiency and numerical robustness.
-Numerical experiments conducted on three \acrshort{itd} benchmark cases, considering varying problem sizes and grid topologies, demonstrate that the proposed distributed algorithm offers a more stable, efficient, and scalable solution compared with the state-of-art \acrshort{dcc} and \acrshort{aladinstd}.
+The present paper proposes a novel \acrshort{aladincor} algorithm for efficiently solving the distributed AC \acrshort{opf} problem of \acrshort{itd} systems regarding complex topology.
+Our detailed analysis and proof confirm that the proposed \acrshort{aladin}-type algorithm retains a locally quadratic convergence rate even with the added second-order correction step, ensuring its efficiency and numerical robustness.
+Numerical experiments conducted on three \acrshort{itd} benchmark cases varying in problem sizes and grid topologies, showcased its effective integration of the strengths of its predecessors, i.e., standard \acrshort{aladin} and \acrshort{dcc}, while mitigating their individual limitations.
+Consequently, the proposed \acrshort{aladincor} approach offers a more stable, efficient, and scalable solution compared with its predecessors.

 The proposed methodology opens several problems and extensions for future research.
-One direction is to investigate the impact of communication delay, packet loss, and asynchronous updates on the algorithm's performance.
-This investigation involves conducting experiments within a distributed computing software architecture to enhance the algorithm's robustness in real-world power systems where communication constraints are present.
-Additionally, further efforts can be devoted to scaling up the algorithm for large-scale power systems, introducing a distributionally robust framework to deal with renewable energy uncertainty, and solving online multi-period AC \acrshort{opf} with the receding horizon approach for dynamic power system operation.
+These include exploring the impacts of communication delays, packet losses, and asynchronous updates on the algorithm's performance, ideally within a distributed computing software architecture, ideally within a distributed software architecture or parallel computing toolbox.
+Such studies aim to fortify the algorithm's resilience in actual power systems, where communication constraints are present.
+Further directions include scaling the algorithm for large-scale power systems, integrating a distributionally robust framework to accommodate uncertainties in renewable energy, and employing a receding horizon approach for online scheduling.

 According to the assumptions of regularity and $\rho$, the local minimizer of subproblems~\eqref{alg::aladin::nlp}, $x_\ell$ is parametric with $(z,\lambda)$ and the solution maps are Lipschitz continuous, i.e., there exists constants $\chi_1,\chi_2>0$ such that